Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 The wretched thought was rolling around in his head when the phone buzzed, sidestepped half an inch across the table, and started to ring.
 It was the Chief.

 Numbly, he reached out and picked it up.
-“Hello?”
+"Hello?"

-“Josh.
+"Josh.
 Got…a couple of interesting characters here asking after you.
 You’ll wanna come in and talk to them.
-And…bring the girls who were staying at your place.”
+And…bring the girls who were staying at your place."

-“...Okay?”
+"...Okay?"

-“Yeah, I know.
-Just…trust me.”
+"Yeah, I know.
+Just…trust me."

 Josh sniffed back the last of his tears, frowned at the phone as Chief hung up, then pocketed it.
-“Alright…uh…how’re your clothes?”
+"Alright…uh…how’re your clothes?"

-“Uh.”
+"Uh."
 Jess blinked in confusion.
-“Dry, I guess.
+"Dry, I guess.
 Probably.
-Why?”
+Why?"

-“We need to head downtown.”
+"We need to head downtown."

-“Why?”
+"Why?"

-“Dunno.
-But…well, I trust the Chief, so, we’re doing it.”
+"Dunno.
+But…well, I trust the Chief, so, we’re doing it."

 Jess and Maria exchanged a glance, a mutual shrug, and Maria vanished into the laundry room to grab their stuff from the dryer.